General-relativistic spin system: Phase space of a spin

 Here, $f$ and $g$ are some smooth functions on phase space and $\omega^{-1}$ is inverse of the symplectic form $\omega$.
 Every Poisson bracket is a Lie bracket by definition.
-Calculating (\ref{PsBcC}) for components of the spin vector $\vec{S}$, we verify that they generate the $\mathfrak{su}(2)$ Lie algebra $\left\{S_i,S_j\right\} = \epsilon_{ijk}\!\:S^k$.
-Furthermore, integrating the symplectic form over the whole solid angle, we find that the volume of phase space is $\int_{4\pi} \omega = 4\pi S < \infty$, which correctly has the dimension of the Planck constant.
-If we subsequently follow the topological quantization procedure, the finiteness of the phase space volume leads to a specific, discrete spectrum of each of the three operators $\hat{S}_i$.
+Calculating Eq. (\ref{PsBcC}) for components of the spin vector $\vec{S}$, we verify that they generate the $\mathfrak{su}(2)$ Lie algebra $\left\{S_i,S_j\right\} = \epsilon_{ijk}\!\:S^k$.
+Furthermore, integrating the symplectic form over the whole solid angle, we find that the area of phase space is

+which correctly has the dimension of the Planck constant.
+If we subsequently follow the topological quantization procedure, the finiteness of the phase space area leads to a specific, discrete spectrum of each of the three operators $\hat{S}_i$, as well as the spin square operator $\hat{\vec{S}}^2$.